 Faculty Micro Grants Program

-The amount requested may range from $100.00 to $1,500.00.
+The amount requested may range up to $1,500.
 Grant applications are reviewed and awarded on a rolling basis, as funds permit.
 Projects are generally expected to be completed within the semester to one academic year of the award.

 All faculty and full-time instructors who are actively teaching at Cornell (tenure-track, tenured, and non-tenure track) are invited to submit proposals.